guilhermerodrigues680/freeCodeCamp-coderbyte-dynamic-programming-course-golang-implementation/README.md

 If there is a tie for the shortest combination, you may return any one of the shortest.

 ### 💻 canConstruct
+Write a function `canConstruct(target, wordBank)` that accepts a target string and an array of strings.

+The function should return a boolean indicating whether or not the `target` can be constructed by concatenating elements of the `wordBank` array.

+You may reuse elements of `wordBank` as many times as needed.

 ### 💻 countConstruct
 ### 💻 allConstruct